 Since the invention of the can for food storage in 1810, there have been many changes in their design and manufacturing processes.

 By the 1950s, interior coatings started to become more popular as they improved leak and corrosion resistance.
-Previously, without proper lining, rust could more easily form and damage the cans, letting bacteria in and causing spoilage.
+Previously, without proper lining, rust could more easily form and damage these cans, letting bacteria in and causing spoilage.

 Epoxy resin linings were used for decades, and BPA was added to further increase the durability of these linings.